PavanRangani/docs/docs/prd/tasks/tasks.md

 Rule 4: If the entity has display name then shows display name instead of legal name in the entity name field.

 Rule 5: Section name dropdown is a mandatory field and its auto complete dropdown.

+Scenario 5.5 Section name dropdown for the individuals or Joint type entity.

 | Section       |
 | ------------- |